Robert de Clari: Shroud of Turin

 Robert may be one of the few documented witnesses to the Shroud of Turin before 1358.
-He reports (1204 or later) that the cloth was in Constantinople, in the church of Blachernae: "Where there was the Shroud in which our Lord had been wrapped, which every Friday was raised upright so one could see the figure of our Lord on it.
+He reports (1204 or later) that the cloth was in Constantinople, in the church of Blachernae: "Where there was the Shroud in which our Lord had been wrapped, which every Friday was raised upright/raised itself upright (se dressoit tout droite) so observers could see the figure of our Lord on it.
 No one, either Greek or French, ever knew what became of the Shroud after the capture of the City."
-The historians Madden and Queller describe this part of Robert's account as a mistake: Robert had actually seen or heard of the sudarium, the handkerchief of Saint Veronica (which also purportedly contained the image of Jesus), and confused it with the grave cloth (sindon).
-As there is no mention of this "shroud" in any other source, the historian Andrea Nicolotti suggests that Robert’s account is quite a confused description of the famous miracle that occurred every Friday in the church of Blachernae: the so-called “habitual miracle”, that consisted in the prodigious elevation of a cloth before an icon of the Virgin.
+However, the historians Thomas F. Madden and Donald Queller describe this part of Robert's account as a mistake, as he wrote in old Picard French: Robert had actually seen or heard of the sudarium, the handkerchief of Saint Veronica (which also purportedly contained the image of Jesus), and confused it with the grave cloth (sindon).
+As there is no mention of this "shroud" in any other contemporary source, the historian Andrea Nicolotti suggests that Robert’s account is quite a confused description of the famous miracle that occurred every Friday in the church of Blachernae: the so-called “habitual miracle”, that consisted in the prodigious elevation of a cloth before an icon of the Virgin.
+Nicolotti adds that Constantinople kept meticulous inventories of imperial relics, including those looted by the Latins after the sack of Constantinople.
+The actual recorded Greek sindon, was also described as plain linen without any human image on it.